 Without touch localization, the robot missed the door handle entirely.
 With any of our localization methods, the robot successfully opened the door, needing only two uncertainty reducing actions to do so.
-Selected actions are shown in rics, selecting an action takes approximately as long as planning and executing it.
-This suggests that adaptive action selection will often outperform a non-adaptive plan generated offline that requires no planning time, but more actions.
+Selected actions are shown in

 TABLE II: First three actions selected for each metric from the experiment in Fig. 5.
 Particles prior to the action are grey, and particles updated after observation are yellow.